 However, after that first 40 minutes, a group of bad guys in devil masks show up, and the rest of the film is a series of brutal fights.
 The rest of the movie is incredibly fun, and I am not kidding when I say brutal.
 The best fight of the bunch involves Chris, Romina, a motorcycle helmet, and a hammer (and an eyeball).

-For the Sake of Vicious lacks the martial arts hook, or the polished filmmaking, of something like The Raid, but in terms of outright viciousness, these films are on par.
+For the Sake of Vicious lacks the martial arts hook –or the polished filmmaking– of something like The Raid, but these films are on par in terms of outright viciousness.
 If I might nitpick for a moment, it is a little hard to believe that Chris could take on any number of trained killers, but once the carnage starts, it doesn’t really matter.
 The fights are what matter, and the fights are great.

 The first half keeps For the Sake of Vicious from being truly great, but the back half is so much fun you will be quick to forgive it.